-While we had a positive net worth as of March 31, 2014 and have not received funds from Treasury under the agreement since the first quarter of 2012, we will be required to obtain additional funding from Treasury pursuant to the senior preferred stock purchase agreement if we have a net worth deficit in future periods.
-As of the date of this Prospectus, the amount of remaining available funding under the senior preferred stock purchase agreement is \$117.6 billion.
+While we had a positive net worth as of September 30, 2014 and have not received funds from Treasury under the agreement since the first quarter of 2012, we will be required to obtain additional funding from Treasury pursuant to the senior preferred stock purchase agreement if we have a net worth deficit in future periods.
+As of September 30, 2014, the amount of remaining available funding under the senior preferred stock purchase agreement is \$117.6 billion.
 For additional information, see "Business-Conservatorship and Treasury Agreements-Treasury Agreements-Senior Preferred Stock Purchase Agreement and Related Issuance of Senior Preferred Stock and Common Stock Warrant-Senior Preferred Stock Purchase Agreement" in our Annual Report on Form 10-K for the year ended December 31, 2013.